-Instead, the AFP divers ferried oxygen tanks to the chambers so that others trained in cave diving and use smaller units, known as rebreathers, or side-mount tanks could get into the chamber that held the boys.
+Instead, the newspaper says, the AFP divers ferried oxygen tanks to the chambers so that others trained in cave diving and use smaller units, known as rebreathers, or side-mount tanks could get into the chamber that held the boys.

 Speaking to Fairfax Media, one of the divers described the moment that the last navy SEAL emerged with the boys.

 "[You] could hear all the cheers," he said.
 "It was like a Mexican wave when we got the last diver out, that's when the cheers and shouting happened."